mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ## Org/Team-Specific

 Some orgs and teams also offered their own swag in addition to the intern-wide swag.
-I was on the Surface Duo firmware team which is under Surface, which is under Experience + Devices (E+D).
+I was on the Surface Duo FW team which is under Surface, which is under Experience + Devices (E+D).
 I think E+D is the org, so I'm not sure what to call the Surface "org", which is in E+D, maybe it's the division??
 I think Experience is the Windows side of things and of course Devices is Microsoft's hardware lineup including the Surface products, but not Xbox since I think that's in its own org.

 ### Experience + Devices